x00tex/hackTheBox/Boxes/windows/Retired/love/README.md

 ![](screenshots/file-uploading.png)

-and file uploaded successfully without any restrication and upload file found in the `/images` directory
+and file uploaded successfully without any restriction and upload file found in the `/images` directory

 ![](screenshots/file-uploaded.png)